-- You have the right to sue for benefits in state court or federal court, although the judge will “remove” your case to federal court, if you file in state court
+- You have the right to sue for benefits in state court or federal court, although the judge will “remove” your case to federal court, if you file in state court.

 - Your lawsuit is a claim for ERISA benefits that were wrongfully denied.
 You are only entitled to recover the amount of the past-due benefits and, usually, interest on the withheld benefits.
-You cannot make a claim for bad faith breach of insurance contract as is typically asserted in cases not governed by ERISA
+You cannot make a claim for bad faith breach of insurance contract as it is typically asserted in cases not governed by ERISA.

-- If your ERISA litigation is successful, your attorney’s fees might be awarded to you by the court
+- If your ERISA litigation is successful, your attorney’s fees might be awarded to you by the court.

 - You are not entitled to a jury trial.
-A judge will make all determinations
+A judge will make all determinations.

-- Regardless of the insurance company’s conduct in denying your ERISA long-term disability claim, you are not entitled to punitive damages, nor damages for pain and suffering
+- Regardless of the insurance company’s conduct in denying your ERISA long-term disability claim, you are not entitled to punitive damages, nor damages for pain and suffering.

 - One of the most critical issues is what standard of review the courts will apply.
 In ERISA litigation, it is necessary for the parties to agree on, or the court to determine, which standard of review the court will apply to the claim administrator’s decision to deny ERISA long-term disability or another type of benefits.
 There are two types of review a court may use, depending on the language found in the plan document: (1) de novo, in which no weight is given to the administrator’s decision; and (2) abuse of discretion (also called “arbitrary and capricious”).
-In this context, The Tenth Circuit Court of Appeals treats the terms “abuse of discretion” and “arbitrary and capricious” as interchangeable
+In this context, the Tenth Circuit Court of Appeals treats the terms “abuse of discretion” and “arbitrary and capricious” as interchangeable.

-- Even if the plan gives the administrator discretion, the court will apply a less deferential review if it can be proven that the administrator is working under a conflict of interest
+- Even if the plan gives the administrator discretion, the court will apply a less deferential review if it can be proven that the administrator is working under a conflict of interest.

 - You should assume you cannot add any evidence to the administrative record during the course of litigation.
-The most crucial step in your claim is properly submitting an administrative appeal
+The most crucial step in your claim is properly submitting an administrative appeal.